abdfaizaan/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_08_Implementing_hybrid_networking_infrastructure.md

 > **Note**: **AZ-800T00A-SEA-DC1** and **AZ-800T00A-SEA-ADM1** virtual machines are hosting the installation of **SEA-DC1** and **SEA-ADM1**

-1. Select **SEA-ADM1**.

-1. Sign in using the following credentials:

-   - User name: **Administrator**
-   - Password: **Pa55w.rd**
-   - Domain: **CONTOSO**

-For this lab, you'll use the available VM environment and an Azure subscription.
-Before you begin the lab, ensure that you have an Azure subscription and a user account with the Owner or Contributor role in that subscription.

 ### Exercise 1: Implement virtual network routing in Azure

 #### Task 1: Provision lab infrastructure resources